ivangfr/springboot-mesos-chronos/README.md

 ## Run Docker Container

-In order to check if the image was built correctly, run the container.
+In order to check whether the image was built correctly, run the container.
 ```
 docker run --rm \
   -e EXIT_CODE=0 \